History of Cedar Branch Missionary Baptist Church

 Also, during the tenure of Pastor F.M.
 Dews, the Church Cornerstone was erected June 30, 1996.
 It is located at the northeast corner of the church building.
 The foundation for the cornerstone was built by Rev. Jesse Clark from Crockett, TX.
 It was dedicated by Dewitt Lodge #29 out of Tyler, TX.
 The deacons at this time were Jim H. Burns, Larry Leonard, Hubert E. Burns, and Herman Tryon.

-In 2003, under the leadership of our present pastor, Pastor Frankie L. Jackson, and deacons, Larry Leonard, George Pierson, Hubert E. Burns, and Herman Tryon, a computer was donated to the church by Gregory Burns.
+In 2003, under the leadership of Pastor Frankie L. Jackson, and deacons, Larry Leonard, George Pierson, Hubert E. Burns, and Herman Tryon, a computer was donated to the church by Gregory Burns.
 This allowed the church to have access to the internet.
 Also, in 2008, Gregory Burns setup a world wide website for the church.
 Sis.
 Charlie Mae Burns keeps the website updated.

 A new Fellowship Hall was built and completed in April 2005 by Billy Sherman; a contractor from Crockett, TX.

 In April 2006 a generous monetary donation was donated to our church from the XASA Limited Partnership, Austin, Texas.

 January 28, 2008, ceiling fans was donated to the church by our past First Lady, Sis.
 Bonita Jackson.